gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerScannedFileTypes.md

 - To remove a file type from the list, use [Remove-AIPScannerScannedFileType](Remove-AIPScannerScannedFileType.md).

+Note: This cmdlet is available only with the current preview version of the scanner.

 ## EXAMPLES

 ### Example 1: Configure the scanner to scan only .docx files